Compartment No. 6

-Compartment No. 6 (Hytti nro 6; Купе номер шесть) is a 2021 drama road movie co-written and directed by Juho Kuosmanen, starring Seidi Haarla and Yura Borisov, based on the 2011 novel of the same name by Rosa Liksom.
+Compartment No. 6 (Hytti nro 6; Купе номер шесть) is a 2021 drama road movie directed by Juho Kuosmanen, co-written with Andris Feldmanis and Livia Ulman.
+It is based on the 2011 novel of the same name by Rosa Liksom.
+It follows Laura (Seidi Haarla), a lesbian Finnish student traveling by train from Moscow to Murmansk to study the Kanozero Petroglyphs, in a shared compartment with a gruff Russian miner (Yura Borisov).

-The film was selected to compete for the Palme d'Or at the 2021 Cannes Film Festival where it shared the Grand Prix with Asghar Farhadi's A Hero.
-It was selected as the Finnish submission for the Best International Feature Film at the 94th Academy Awards and was one of the 15 "shortlisted" films in the category but was not nominated for the Oscar.
+The film had its world premiere at the main competition of the 2021 Cannes Film Festival on 10 July, where it won the Grand Prix.
+It was theatrically released in Finland on 29 October by B-Plan Distribution.

+It was selected as the Finnish submission for the Best International Feature Film at the 94th Academy Awards.
+It was one of the 15 shortlisted films, but was not nominated for the Oscar.